Driver Job Types

 Class A CDL – Regional Company Delivery Driver

-Usually, traditional drivers deliver about two loads each week.
+Usually, traditional drivers, also known as customer deliver specialists (CDS), deliver about two loads each week.
 You’d typically be out for two to three days at a time and would be home about two days each week in between loads.
 This can vary depending on your location and how far away a customer is from the location.

 4 Days On, 4 Days Off Schedule